Search

 CU72-10

 54 days.
 Cucumis sativus.
 (F1) Tasty Jade Cucumber.
 The plant produces high yields of 10 to 12" long, slender, glossy green cucumbers.
-One of the best Asian cucumbers on the market.
-They are crisp and bitter-free.
+It is a popular Asian-type cucumber variety prized for producing long, slender, sweet, crisp, and bitter-free fruits.
+It is one of the best Asian cucumbers on the market.
 It is an excellent slicer and perfect for salads and gourmet dishes.
 The skin is thin and requires no peeling.
-This is a parthenocarpic variety and sets fruit without bee pollination, making it an excellent variety for greenhouse and open field production.
-Suitable for home gardens or greenhouse production.
-This quality cucumber grows best if grown on trellis or stakes.
+This is a parthenocarpic variety and sets fruit without bee pollination, making it an excellent choice for greenhouse and open-field production.
+This quality cucumber grows best if grown on a trellis or stakes.
 It will be seedless if isolated from other varieties.
 An excellent choice for home gardens, greenhouses, farmer's markets, market growers, commercial production, and open field production.
 A variety from the USA.
 Disease Resistant: DM, PM.

 $4.00 $3.50